One of the most common questions I get from Utah County homeowners after closing: can my HOA actually raise my fees?

 Can a Utah HOA raise fees without a vote?
 For regular monthly dues, yes — the board typically sets the annual budget and dues increase to cover it, without requiring a member vote, unless your CC&Rs specify otherwise.
 For certain fees like reinvestment fees, HB 217 now requires majority owner approval.
 Read your CC&Rs to understand what your specific community requires.

 Is there a legal limit on HOA fee increases in Utah?
 Utah does not cap regular monthly HOA dues.
-HB 217 (2025) caps late fees at 10% of unpaid dues or $50 (whichever is greater) and fines at $500 per month for repeat violations — but these apply to penalty fees, not regular monthly assessments.
+HB 217 (2025) caps late fees at 10% of unpaid dues or $50 (whichever is greater) plus 1.5% monthly interest, and fines at $500 per month for repeat violations — but these apply to penalty fees, not regular monthly assessments.

 What is a special assessment and can my Utah HOA charge one?
 A special assessment is a one-time charge levied when the reserve fund is insufficient to cover a major expense.
 Utah HOAs can levy special assessments, typically with board approval or member vote depending on the amount and what the CC&Rs require.
 This is one of the most significant financial risks of buying into an underfunded HOA.

 How do I find out if my HOA's reserves are healthy?
 Request the reserve study — under HB 217, your HOA must provide it electronically at no cost within two weeks of your request.
 A reserve funded at 70% or more of the calculated requirement is generally considered healthy.
-Below 30% is a warning sign.
+Below 30% is a warning sign that a special assessment may be coming.